Recipe: Turkey Avocado Burgers

 A Juicier Turkey Burger, Thanks to Greek Yogurt

 The key to any successful burger, regardless of the toppings, is the patty itself.
 This one takes this point very seriously.
-Based off of our cooking lesson, these turkey burgers are bound by breadcrumbs and a few big spoonfuls of Greek yogurt, which moistens the meat and prevents it from overcooking, and therefore ensures juicy results.
-All that's left to do is top these turkey burgers with sharp cheese and creamy avocado mash to make it the hit of any barbecue.
+Based off of our cooking lesson, these turkey burgers are bound by breadcrumbs and a few big spoonfuls of Greek yogurt, which moisten the meat and prevent it from overcooking, and therefore ensure juicy results.
+All that’s left to do is top these turkey burgers with sharp cheese and creamy avocado mash to make it the hit of any barbecue.

 Wine and Dine!
 What to Drink